zenaiev/hgg-2011/README.md

 ln -sf /cvmfs/cms-opendata-conddb.cern.ch/FT_53_LV5_AN1_RUNA FT_53_LV5_AN1
 ln -sf /cvmfs/cms-opendata-conddb.cern.ch/START53_LV6A1 START53_LV6A1
 ```
-(no need to download data/MC input file lists and JSON: provided with the git)
+(no need to download data/MC input file lists and JSON: provided with the code)

-The code in PostAnalyzer should be compiled also:
+Also the code in PostAnalyzer should be compiled:
 ```
 cd PostAnalyzer
 ./compile.sh